yuanjinghua/WISE_Cut/README.md

-# Making Cutout Using Montage Wapper
+# Making WISE Cutout/Mosaic Using Montage Wapper

 The main script for cutting/mosaicing images is **WISE_cutout.py**.